Benefits of eating sesame seeds plus potential risks and side effects

 A number of studies have assessed sesame and the results from these studies showed how incorporating sesame seeds in your diet is beneficial for your health and why these tiny seeds are so good for you.
 So, here are the main sesame seeds benefits according to science:

 According to many studies eating more polyunsaturated and monosaturated fat relative to saturated fat may help lower cholesterol and reduce heart disease risk.
 Sesame seeds consist of 41% polyunsaturated fat, 39% monounsaturated fat, and only 15% saturated fat.
-They also contain two types of plant compounds lignans and phytosterols that may also have a cholesterol-lowering effect.

 A study published in the International Journal Of Food Science and Nutrition in 2012, found that consuming white sesame seeds, 1.5 ounces a day (42 grams) for 60 days produced a comparable reduction in people with high cholesterol levels.